The Essental Yacht Charter Guide

 If the South Pacific is our backyard, the Bay of Islands is our front room

 Set sail from your Opua charter base and explore the breathtaking Bay of Islands and its surroundings.
-From Opua, head out past the historic towns of Russell and the Waitangi Treaty Grounds on the other side of the channel.
-Very soon you will round Tapeka point and the islands of the bay will appear before you.
+Head out past the historic towns of Russell and the Waitangi Treaty Grounds on the other side of the channel and very soon you will round Tapeka Point and the islands of the bay will appear before you.
 This natural wonderland teems with birdsong, regenerating native flora, dolphins and other marine life.
 Numerous sheltered beach anchorages promise an idyllic sailing escape.

-Captain James Cook aptly named this area; some 144 islands dot the Bay's sheltered east coast of New Zealand's North Island.
+Captain James Cook aptly named this area: some 144 islands dot the sheltered Bay of Islands on the east coast of New Zealand's North Island.
 When sailing these islands, the mainland coast is always within easy reach, providing a multitude of safe and sheltered anchorages for your sailing vacation.
-It's a beloved summer pastime for many Kiwis, with ample space for everyone to enjoy.
+It's a beloved summer pastime for many Kiwis, where we and our visitors have ample space for everyone to enjoy.

-Urupukapuka, the largest island and a pest-free national recreation reserve, is a popular day-trip destination.
+Urupukapuka is the largest island and a pest-free national recreation reserve, and a popular day-trip destination from local towns.
 Its name, meaning 'the island with many pukas' (a large tree), hints at its natural beauty.
-Discover scenic nature walks, stunning beaches, and the lively bar/cafe at Otehei Bay, once a haven for the renowned Western writer Zane Grey and his affluent friends who indulged in sport fishing.
+Discover scenic nature walks, stunning beaches and the lively bar/cafe at Otehei Bay, once a haven for the renowned US writer Zane Grey and his affluent friends, who indulged in sport fishing from there.

 Seeking tranquility away from the holiday bustle is easy.
 Explore the captivating Motuarohia and Moturoa islands, or anchor in the stunning Oke Bay along the mainland coast.